What is a Plumbing Leak?

 There are many different types of plumbing leak detection but hopefully these examples help to show some of the main ones and how they could be found.
 We are experienced in successfully finding all these types of water leaks.
 So if you have a leak, contact us for advice.

 Quite a few everyday plumbing items feather in our Slow Motion Water collection which is well worth a quick look, we are sure you will find them interesting.
+You may also be interested in our article about isolation valves used in plumbing or our guide to loft tank leaks.

 Can you find outside water leaks?